manuelbomi/Graphically-Architecting-an-E-Commerce-SQL-Database-for-Oracle-Databases/README.md

 ![Image](https://github.com/user-attachments/assets/f1c70826-fe53-4a8b-8b59-1f938713c0f5)

 ---
 Step 11: Copy and paste the gennerated ERD code onto the query run tool pad.
 Create the tables one after the other so as to be able to easily track error sources.
-Create "customers tabel"
+Create "customers table"
 ---
 ![Image](https://github.com/user-attachments/assets/c9af75f3-5fca-4cdf-8d04-fb4dc677ac39)
 ---